Posted on: septembre 13, 2016

 (Last updated: 1 November 2020)

-For some years now we’ve been following Felicia and Mark on social media.
-She is a window prostitute from Romania who works in Amsterdam.
+For some years now we’ve been following Felicia Anna and Mark on social media.
+She is a sex worker from Romania who works in Amsterdam.
+Not as an escort but as a window prostitute.
 Mark is her Dutch fiancee.
 They both like to stay anonymous and use pseudonyms.
 Felicia’s says the following about herself on Twitter: ‘Real Romanian prostitute in the Amsterdam Red Light District (De Wallen), speaking out for the truth about prostitution‘

 A window brothel in Amsterdam.

 We became really curious and wanted to know more about them so we decided to send them a request for an interview.
 They said yes.
 Read the exclusive interview below.

 ARLDT: How did you guys meet each other?

 Felicia: He was my customer!

 Mark: Yeah I went in as a customer, it was four years ago in the summer – in 2012.
 It was the first time that I ever went to a window prostitute.
 So I was looking around and saw this beautiful woman.

 A man talks to a window prostitute.

 Second day I went back and walked around and I thought; ‘Ok, maybe I’m going to do this.’
 The third day I was kind of like; ‘I want to do this but I want to go to that woman that I saw on the the first day.’